annakins/Skyrim/README.md

 - Rename ``Source`` to ``Scripts``.
 Open that folder.
 Rename ``Scripts`` to ``Source``.
 So it has to be `Scripts > Source`.
 NOT Source > Scripts.
 - Go back to where you see `DialogueViews` and `Scripts`.
 - Add both `DialogueViews` and `Scripts` into a .zip file.
 You can name it ``CKScripts.zip`` (or 7z).
 You can delete both the `DialogueViews` and `Scripts` folders after successfully placing them into a .zip file.
-- Download SSE CreationKitFixes and FaceFXwrapper https://www.nexusmods.com/skyrimspecialedition/mods/20061 and add them to your `SkyrimFresh` folder.
+- Download `SSE CreationKitFixes` and `FaceFXwrapper` https://www.nexusmods.com/skyrimspecialedition/mods/20061 and add them to your `SkyrimFresh` folder.
-- Download SSE Creation Kit Fixes Update https://www.nexusmods.com/skyrimspecialedition/mods/71371 and a
+- Download `SSE Creation Kit Fixes Update` https://www.nexusmods.com/skyrimspecialedition/mods/71371 and add it to your `SkyrimFresh` folder.
-- Download CreationKitCustom.ini https://www.nexusmods.com/skyrimspecialedition/mods/19817 Copy the ini to your Skyrim folder.
+- Download `Tweaked Creation Kit ini` https://www.nexusmods.com/skyrimspecialedition/mods/19817 and add it to your `SkyrimFresh` folder.
-- FaceFXwrapper: Paste Tools to Skyrim directory.
-- Download FonixData.cdf https://www.nexusmods.com/newvegas/mods/61248/.
-Create a new folder in Skyrim directory/Data named Sound.
-Inside it, create a new folder named Voice.
-Drag Processing in Voice.
-- I recommend adding all of these files into your ``SkyrimFresh`` folder.
-There are more files below that you may want to add to this folder.
+ - Note: Only get `CK Custom ini`.
+- Download `FonixData.cdf` https://www.nexusmods.com/newvegas/mods/61248/ and add it to your `SkyrimFresh` folder.
 ### Download SKSE
-- https://skse.silverlock.org/ Get the one for SE, not AE.
-Open the contents of that zip so it shows "src, data, etc".
+- Get the one for Anniversary Edition https://skse.silverlock.org/ and add it to your `SkyrimFresh` folder.
+Extract it in there.
-- DO NOT DRAG DATA INTO THE SKYRIM DIR.
-Inside, you will find a Scripts folder with more contents.
-Right-click Scripts and zip it.
-Name it ``SKSEScripts.zip`` (move that to your ``SkyrimFresh`` folder)
+- Open the contents of that new skse folder until you see `src`, `data`, etc. Inside the `Data` folder, you will find a `Scripts` folder with more contents.
+Right-click `Scripts` and zip it.
+Name it ``SKSEScripts.zip`` and move that to your ``SkyrimFresh`` folder.
-- Drag the skse dll, skse loader.exe, skse steam loader.dll into the Skyrim directory.

 ### Install MO2
 - Install latest EXE release: https://github.com/ModOrganizer2/modorganizer/releases
 - Install somewhere like D:/MO2